tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

       become: true
 ```

 Once this is ready, we can go ahead and run our playbook, which creates a user named `James` on the VM that we had created.
-We can confirm this by remote accessing the host via SSH and checking that the user James exists.
+We can confirm this by accessing the host via SSH and checking that the user James exists.

 ```
 bash-4.4$ ssh fedora@10.244.1.14 "id james"